Odds Converter, Convert Fractions, Decimal, American, Moneyline Odds

 Example – Bet £1 on decimal odds of 3.25 you would get £3.25 back in total.

 More and more common since the invention of betting exchanges such as BetFair.

 Will likely replace the fractional odds in all bookmakers at some point

 American Odds – also known as Moneyline Odds.

-This is where it gets confusing, if like me you are a traditional bettor from the Uk!
-I spent most of my youth in the bookies, and got high praise from teacher for my maths skills with odds and fractions 🙂
+This is where it gets confusing if like me you are a traditional bettor from the Uk!
+I spent most of my youth in the bookies, and got high praise from teachers for my maths skills with odds and fractions 🙂

 Moneyline or American odds are based on a single bet, with a single outcome.
-So pretty much what we now as a single bet!
+So pretty much what we know as a single bet!

-If the moneyline odds are positive, it shows the ammount you would winon a $100 bet.
+If the moneyline odds are positive, it shows the amount you would win on a $100 bet.

 If the moneyline odds are negative, it shows what you would need to bet to win $100.

 Why they do it like this I have absolutely no idea.
 Most people who use the odds converter are looking to convert American/Moneyline odds!